Menditect/documentation/docs/Teststep/1-microflow.md

 ### Assign Empty

-- Select the "<i class="fal fa-empty-set"></i>" button for the parameter to set it to 'Empty'.
+- Select the <i class="fal fa-empty-set"></i> button for the parameter to set it to 'Empty'.

 ### Assign fixed value

 You can only assign fixed values to primitive types.
 Assigning values to an Object must be done [from former Teststep](#assign-value-from-former-teststep).

-- Click "<i class="fas fa-keyboard"></i>" on the right of the attribute, indicating a fixed value should be set.
+- Click <i class="fas fa-keyboard"></i> on the right of the attribute, indicating a fixed value should be set.
 - Enter or select a value for the attribute.

 For each datatype, there is a different way of entering the value: